 With a total of 42 volumes + 2 packs, in 1998 the line of figurines “Super Battle Collection” came to an end.
 Possibly, the line of figures of Dragon Ball most mythical of all.
 Today, different collections of Dragon ball figures and new manga and anime from the franchise continue to be released.
 This is a franchise that has managed to skip generations and has fans of all ages.

-I wish someday BANDAI would decide to release more figures from this line with the characters from Dragon Ball Super, as KENNER was able to do by expanding its collection of figures of STAR WARS vintage as new content was created, demonstrating that figure collecting is not only about sculpt quality and infinite articulations, nostalgia, without a doubt, can be a very important factor when acquiring one figure or another.
+Hopefully one day BANDAI will decide to release more figures in this line featuring characters from Dragon Ball Super, just as KENNER did by expanding its collection of vintage STAR WARS figures as new content was created, thus demonstrating that figure collecting is not only about the quality of the sculpture and endless articulation, but that nostalgia can undoubtedly be a very important factor when deciding which figure to purchase.